yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

 * --main, -m

-  Specify the main module which is automatically loaded.
+  specifies the main module which is automatically loaded.
 Also, a "she-bang" line and continuous comment lines are copied from the main module to the output.